wacncontent/CustomizeTool/removeCommentOutput/articles/batch/batch-parallel-node-tasks.md

 ## Batch Explorer Heat Map

-The [Batch Explorer][batch_explorer], one of the Azure Batch [sample applications][github_samples], contains a *Heat Map* feature that provides visualization of node core usage within a pool.
-When executing the [ParallelTasks][parallel_tasks_sample] sample application, use the Heat Map feature to easily visualize node core activity.
+The [Batch Explorer][batch_explorer], one of the Azure Batch [sample applications][github_samples], contains a *Heat Map* feature that provides visualization of task execution.
+When executing the [ParallelTasks][parallel_tasks_sample] sample application, use the Heat Map feature to easily visualize the execution of parallel tasks on each node.

 ![Batch Explorer Heat Map][1]

-*Batch Explorer Heat Map showing four nodes with four cores each, with each core currently running a task*
+*Batch Explorer Heat Map showing a pool of four nodes, with each node currently executing four tasks*

 [api_net]: http://msdn.microsoft.com/zh-cn/library/azure/mt348682.aspx
 [api_rest]: http://msdn.microsoft.com/zh-cn/library/azure/dn820158.aspx